kyleboehlen/paintandnoise/readme.md

 <br/>
 Change the file permissions ONLY for the logs file so that the console can also write log files

-`cd /var/www/html/paintandnoise/storage && chmod -R 775 logs`
+`cd /var/www/html/paintandnoise/storage && sudo chmod -R 775 logs`

 <br/><br/>
 ### _Make sure these steps are completed last_